 Hollywood isn’t only wowed by her extraordinary performance in the film but everything she represents inside and out.
 Her skin has got that very dark shade that clearly represents the black race, a very authentic look in the casting for a film on slavery.
 Her roots are particularly intriguing.
 Born in Mexico of Kenyan parents?
 And how to pronounce the name: Lupita Nyong’o?
 Sometimes they just call her Luppy.
 Few women are confident enough to cut their hair short and Lupita’s natural do flaunts her effortlessness and confidence.
 It’s a declaration that Black Girls Rock.
 She’s a role model.
 In fact, the hard-to-impress Joan Rivers, host of E!’s adored Fashion Police called red-hot Lupita in a Ralph Lauren gown “the first African super woman”, right before declaring her Best Dressed from Golden Globes.
 Her surreal beauty and bold fashion sense intrigues Hollywood.
 An unknown artist even made an animation of Cinderella Lupita.

-A lot of Kenyans watched 12 Years of a Slave late January 2013—quite the pity that they didn’t get to share in the conversations about the film and Lupita with the rest of the world as soon as it premiered worldwide (last quarter of 2013).
+A lot of Kenyans watched 12 Years of a Slave from late January 2014—quite the pity that they didn’t get to share in the conversations about the film and Lupita with the rest of the world as soon as it premiered worldwide (last quarter of 2013).
 However, to catch up, many (like me) have been forced to first watch pirated copies.
 So to those busy critiquing the film and Lupita before watching it – just shut up.

 Nevertheless, the collective response on Lupita’s performance and acclaim in Kenya is varied.
 I’ve come across unhappy Kenyans claiming that by not mentioning Kenya and Kenyan art in most of her interviews, she doesn’t support Kenya.
 Soon after Golden Globes, another troupe on Kenyan social media started an anti-international designers crusade, cross-examining why Lupita hasn’t yet worn a Kenyan designer on Hollywood red carpet.
 Others have come out to disregard or rubbish her performance in the film, citing it overrated.
 Others admit that they are adamant to celebrate her; afraid that she might be a one hit wonder while speculating that all the attention from Hollywood is because she starred in a racism-themed film.
 They suppose that had she acted as a normal, free and better person (not a slave) in the society, then she wouldn’t have gotten all the acclaim.
 Others claim that she’s been identifying herself as a Mexican more than a Kenyan and they don’t like that.